fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 ### "But we *have* seen nations capsize!

 When challenged with this utter lack of historical precedent for a capsize mechanic, one might be tempted to counter that we *have* seen cities, counties, states, and nations 'capsize' in the way Hardin describes.
 One might point to Chicago's housing crisis, or the Greek debt crisis, or the eternally persistent example of the Fall of the Roman Empire.
-It's especially easy for populationists (and restrictionists) to claim that any given economic crisis is caused by overpopulation, since almost any famine, war, or housing shortage could be cast as "Too many people for too few resources").
+It's especially easy for populationists (and restrictionists) to claim that any given economic crisis is caused by overpopulation, since almost any famine, war, or housing shortage could be miscast as "Too many people for too few resources").

 This defense doesn't hold any water.
 In the first place, no reasonable understanding of economic crashes would be so simple as to attribute them to 'overpopulation' or migration.
 Chicago's problems were about industries collapsing, not too many U.S. citizens moving within its boundaries.
 The Greek debt crises had apparently no relation to any imagined "carrying capacity".
 And no, despite what some restrictionists say, Rome did not fall from having too many people.